Migration blog (2nd – 8th October)

 Brent and Barnacle Geese are strong flyers and will no doubt arrive in increasing numbers over the coming week as they are more than capable of migrating in strong winds.
 The calmer weather at the start of next week could see species like Common and Lesser Redpoll, Reed Bunting, Yellowhammer, and both Grey and Pied Wagtails passing over head as they move to their wintering grounds.
 Towards the end of next week low pressure builds in the Atlantic, bringing stormy conditions to Northern Ireland, north-western England and Scotland and strong south/south-westerlies for southern parts.
 These strong winds could bring an influx of Whooper Swans, Icelandic race Redwings, and maybe the first Little Auks of the winter.
 This weather system also has the potential to bring with it a transatlantic vagrant such as Sora, Solitary Sandpiper, Grey-cheeked Thrush, Northern Waterthrush, Blackpoll Warbler or Red-eyed Vireo, but as this autumn has already proven just about anything is possible.

 Remeber to follow any local restrictions when out birdwatching.

-Birdtrack organiser Scott Mayson reveals what species have been on the move during the last week and what we can expect over the weekend and into next week.
+BirdTrack organiser, Scott Mayson, and Media Manager, Paul Stancliffe, reveal what species have been on the move during the last month and what we can expect over the month ahead.